Efemache/Mercenaries-Farm-bot/doc/FAQ.md

 `conf/user/settings.ini`

-Read the [settings wiki page](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/Settings#settingsini) to configure user parameters and don’t forget to set the mandatory settings.
+Read the [settings doc page](https://github.com/Efemache/Mercenaries-Farm-bot/tree/main/doc/settings.md#settingsini) to configure user parameters and don’t forget to set the mandatory settings.

 ## the mouse pointer doesn't move at all (Windows)
 Not an ideal solution but try to start the .bat as Admin (it works for some users).
-If it throws an error like [`No such file or directory`](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/FAQ#no-such-file-or-directory), read the [Start as Admin](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/FAQ#start-as-admin) section.
+If it throws an error like [`No such file or directory`](https://github.com/Efemache/Mercenaries-Farm-bot/tree/main/doc/FAQ.md#no-such-file-or-directory), read the [Start as Admin](https://github.com/Efemache/Mercenaries-Farm-bot/tree/main/doc/FAQ.md#start-as-admin) section.

 ## No such file or directory
 ```